studio24/design-system/docs/usage.md

 ## Writing documentation

 You need to [write your documentation](writing-documentation.md) in Markdown format.
-You can include code examples directly in your documentation via custom HTML tags.

 ## Build design system website